‘He’s actively cheating already’: Mary Trump on her uncle’s campaign

 MC: The only thing I can say that I hope resonates with people is that he is never going to get better.
 He’s only going to get worse.
 We literally can’t imagine how bad it can be.

 So we need to be prepared.
-I don’t say this to demoralize anybody; I say it to give them an incentive to get out there and vote because everything is at stake here.
+I don’t say this to demoralize anybody.
+I say it to give them an incentive to get out there and vote because everything is at stake here.
 That’s not hyperbole anymore; that’s the way it is.
-If last night’s performance wasn’t enough to convince you I’m not sure what would be.
+If last night’s performance wasn’t enough to convince you, I’m not sure what would be.